 - The sides of the ring are formed by the medial and lateral ligaments.

-A ring, when broken, usually breaks in two places (the best way of illustrating with is with a polo mint – it is very difficult to break one side without breaking the other).
+A ring, when broken, usually breaks in two places (the best way of illustrating this is with a polo mint – it is very difficult to break one side without breaking the other).

 When dealing with an injury to the ankle joint, a clinician must bear this in mind.
 For example, a fracture of the ankle joint may occur in association with ligament damage (which would not be apparent on x-ray).

 Movements and Muscles Involved

 The ankle joint is a hinge type joint, with movement permitted in one plane.

 Thus, plantarflexion and dorsiflexion are the main movements that occur at the ankle joint.
 Eversion and inversion are produced at the other joints of the foot, such as the subtalar joint.

 - Plantarflexion – produced by the muscles in the posterior compartment of the leg (gastrocnemius, soleus, plantaris and posterior tibialis).